 Type of Injury: The eastern spruce gall aphid sucks juices from spruce needles and other tender plant parts.
-Some of the injured twigs die, or become weakened or deformed.
+Some of the injured twigs die, or may become weakened or deformed.

 Control: Spray or dust (spray is preferred) in early April before the buds begin to swell or in early fall when the aphids are on the foliage.
-Use malathion (9a, or 9b, or 9c), or nicotine sulfate and soap (10a), or lindane (8a, or 8b, or 8c).
+Use BHC (2b, 2a, or 2c), or lindane (8a, or 8b, or 8c).
 If practical, remove and destroy the galls before they open in July.